List of countries with Jollibee outlets: Europe

 Jollibee had previously targeted opening a branch in Romania in 1995.
-In 2021, JFC is targeting to add 50 stores in Europe in the next five years.
+In 2021, JFC was targeting to add 50 stores in Europe in the following five years.

 Asia Pacific

 Australia and Japan

-In an October 2015 forum, Jollibee president and CEO Tony Tan Caktiong announced that Jollibee planned to open their first branches in Australia and Japan by 2017.
-In a signing ceremony on 26 October 2016, Caktiong said that Jollibee may open stores in Japan in 2018. within the same month JFC secured partnership with Ise Foods to open a Jollibee outlet in Japan.
+In an October 2015 forum, Jollibee president and CEO Tony Tan Caktiong announced that Jollibee planned to open their first branches in Australia and Japan by 2018.
+In a signing ceremony on 26 October 2016, Caktiong said that Jollibee might open stores in Japan in 2018.
+Within the same month, JFC secured partnership with Ise Foods (renamed Tamago & Company Inc) to open a Jollibee outlet in Japan.
 By October 2017, the projected dates of Jollibee's entrance into the two markets were pushed to 2020.

-On 4 April 2022, it was reported that Jollibee will be opening its first Australian branch in Campbelltown a suburb of Sydney, New South Wales, with pre-construction plans already in progress.
+On 4 April 2022, it was reported that Jollibee will be opening its first Australian branch in Campbelltown, a suburb of Sydney, New South Wales, with pre-construction plans already in progress.

+Thailand

+Jollibee planned to open its first outlet in Thailand sometime around 2026.

 Others

-Jollibee has also considered reestablishing presence in Indonesia back in the late 2016 to mid-2017.
-Jollibee also considered reestablishing presence in China.
+Jollibee also considered reestablishing presence in Indonesia in late 2016 to mid-2017.
+It also considered reestablishing presence in China.
+The chain planned to come to Cambodia and Bangladesh at an undisclosed date.